 Brief description of the available settings:

-Image Overlap: The % of overlap between images of the wall/facade.
+Image Overlap: The % of overlap between images in both forward and sideward directions.

 Steps to Simulate

 - Once you are finished creating and configuring the mission, simply press play button in the right panel.

 - If no drone is connected, Hammer will prompt you to add a simulator, press OK and choose a home location for the simulation.
 Then press OK.

 - The simulation will begin and you’ll see a simulated drone appear on the screen flying the inspection mission.